It's time West Seattle, time to restore our murals.

 Mural #7: Alki in the Twenties by Bruce Rickett (re-created in 2016) 4755 FAUNTLEROY WAY SW (renovation complete parking garage Whittaker Apartments)

-Mural #8: Tuesday Bank Day by Alan Wylie 4501 CALIFORNIA AVE SW (renovations includes color wash, washing and grafitti coating working with original artist)
+Mural #8: Tuesday Bank Day by Alan Wylie 4501 CALIFORNIA AVE SW (restored in September 2020) renovations included a color wash, washing, and graffiti coating).
+THANK YOU DONORS.

 Mural #9: The Hi Yu Parade by Lanny Little 4412 CALIFORNIA AVE SW (renovation includes washing and graffiti coating)

-Mural #10: The Old Mud Hole by Mike Svob 4520 44TH AVE SW (complete renovation and grafitti removal) Grafitti removed May 30th, 2019
+Mural #10: The Old Mud Hole by Mike Svob 4520 44TH AVE SW (complete renovation and graffiti removal) Grafitti removed May 30th, 2019